csev/dj4e/assn/dj4e_load.md

 and foreign keys sufficient to represent this data efficiently with no vertical duplication.
 Numbers and dates do not have to have their own tables.

+Draw the data model using <a href="https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model" target="_blank">Crow's-Foot Notation</a>.
+You can use paper, or a layout tool - one way or another your diagram should have five boxes and four lines - and the each of lines should be properly labelled as a "many" or a "one" end.

 Name the first model `Site`, use singular names for all of the table/model names.
 Use the exact name of the column for the model field names and foreign key names.
 Here is a subset of the `unesco/models.py`: